Leistarchini

 Taxonomic History

-The tribal of Emesinae has undergone significant revision.
+The tribal classification of Emesinae has undergone significant revision.
 Leistarchini was established by Stål in 1862 but boundaries and constituent have been modified by subsequent including Wygodzinsky (1966) and others.
 Modern molecular may further revise tribal limits.